Who will be Dianne Feinstein's replacement? Here are California's rules for replacing U.S. senators.

 The death of Sen. Dianne Feinstein leaves behind not just a legacy of someone who shattered glass ceilings, but also an open seat in the United States Senate for California.

-Feinstein, who was 90 years old, had about 15 months of her term left at the time of her death.
+Feinstein, who was 90 years old, had about 15 months in her term left at the time of her death.

 How will Feinstein's replacement be chosen?